atharv-451/CIFER-10-using-RESNET50/README.md

 ## Results

-The model achieved [mention accuracy] on the test set.
+The model achieved 97.2% on the test set.
 Training and validation loss/accuracy graphs are available in the notebook.

 ## Authors